-During the summer of 2014, Personal Capital had the luxury of hosting three MBA interns in the marketing department where I consult part-time.
+During the summer of 2014, Personal Capital, a fintech company that offers everyone free financial tools to manage and optimize their wealthy, had the luxury of hosting three MBA interns in the marketing department where I consult part-time.
 One was actually a Harvard JD/MBA, which is darn impressive because she has to get into both schools separately.
 The other two were from Stanford.
 They did a great job brainstorming and executing fantastic ideas.

 In addition to our summer MBA interns, our head of business development (Stanford), our head of client engagement (Stanford), our digital marketing executive (Michigan), our CMO (Cornell), and our CEO (Harvard) also have MBAs .
 Then there’s me, a Berkeley MBA grad.
 In other words, the marketing department is a majority MBAs.
 But having an MBA isn’t a requirement for joining.
 Relevant experience is much more important.